Greetings! Bjork here, checking in for Pinch of Yum’s monthly traffic and income report.

 It really came down to this: asking.

-Your blog can benefit by doing the same.
+Your blog can benefit from doing the same.
 Just ask.

 I’ve used this strategy (if you can call it that) quite a few times and it’s usually resulted in an increase in revenue for the blog.